roydejong/node-escpos-templates/README.md

   - Backslash ` \ ` can be used as an escape character anywhere
   - Any argument that isn't a string literal must be an integer or variable reference
   - Some variables are predefined (e.g. `true`, `false` and options listed in the table above)
+- When using a `loop`, all instructions are buffered and will not be evaluated until the `endloop` statement is evaluated;
+- When using an `if`, the argument is evaluated to check whether it is Truthy or not; if it's not, all statements following it until the `endif` will be skipped (but must still have valid syntax);
+  - Nested if-statements are supported

 ### Special settings